About Greater Chennai Corporation

-Sir Josiah Child, one of the directors of the East India Company was responsible for the formation of the Corporation of Chennai, on the model of Dutch Government in the East Indies.
+Sir Josiah Child, one of the directors of the East India Company was responsible for the formation of the Greater Chennai Corporation, on the model of Dutch Government in the East Indies.
 On 29th September 1688, the corporation was inaugurated with power to decide petty cases, levy rates upon the inhabitants for building of schools, a town hall and a jail.
 Mr. Nathaniel Higginson was nominated as First mayor with 12 aldermen and 60 burgesses.

 ADMINISTRATIVE SET UP